LionelBeato/coatimundis/Week-9/Day-42/OVERVIEW.md

 ## Agenda

-- Review Java essentials and prepare for our assessment today.
+- Finally connect our GraphQL backends to our gatsby frontends.

 ## Outline